 Defining Late Delivery in Sales Contracts

 Late delivery in sales contracts refers to the failure of a seller to deliver goods within the time frame agreed upon by the parties or within a reasonable period when no specific time is stipulated.
 The determination of late delivery hinges on the contract terms and the context surrounding the transaction.
 Sales contracts often specify delivery dates or deadlines, and any deviation may constitute late delivery, triggering potential remedies.
-When no explicit date exists, the UCC mandates delivery within a reasonable time based on industry standards and circumstances.
+When no explicit date exists, Minnesota Statutes section 336.2-309 provides that the time for delivery, if not agreed upon, “shall be a reasonable time,” judged against industry standards and the circumstances of the transaction.

 Key considerations in defining late delivery include: